mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 # Creation

-The `authorization_code` flow is characterized by the intervention of the seller to explicitly authorize the application's access to their data and by the use of a code granted by the authentication server so that the application can obtain an access token and an associated refresh token.
+The `authorization_code` flow is characterized by the intervention of the seller to explicitly authorize the application's access to their data and by the use of a code granted by the authentication server so that the application can obtain an Access Token and an associated refresh token.

 Because it is a redirect-based flow, you must allow interaction with the seller's browser and receive the request through the authorization server redirect.
 In this flow, the application requests the seller's express consent to access the data by opening a web page in which the requested areas to be accessed are made explicit.